 Where are the University's full Video Conference facilities?

-August 2015 update: St Andrews no longer has a dedicated videoconferencing studio in the St Mary's building.
-There are however a number of teaching rooms equipped for full videoconferencing and which registered on the Janet Videoconferencing Service (JVCS) booking system in the following departments:
+August 2015 update: University of St Andrews no longer has a dedicated videoconferencing studio in the St Mary's building.
+There are however a number of teaching rooms equipped for full videoconferencing (and which are registered on the Janet Videoconferencing Service (JVCS) booking system) in the following departments:

 - English (Lawson Room)